zr9/dropbox-sdk-php/ReadMe.md

 {
   "key": "Your Dropbox API app key",
-  "secret": "Your Dropbox API app secret", "access_type": "FullDropbox" or "AppFolder"
+  "secret": "Your Dropbox API app secret",
 }
 ```

 ## Using the Dropbox API

-Before your app can access a Dropbox user's files, the user must authorize your application.
-Dropbox uses the web-based "3-legged" OAuth flow for app authorization.
-Successfully completing this flow gives you an _access token_ for the user's Dropbox account, which grants you the ability to make Dropbox API calls to access their files.
+Before your app can access a Dropbox user's files, the user must authorize your application using OAuth 2.
+Successfully completing this authorization flow gives you an _access token_ for the user's Dropbox account, which grants you the ability to make Dropbox API calls to access their files.

 You only need to perform the authorization process once per user.
 Once you have an access token for a user, save it somewhere persistent, like in a database.
 The next time that user visits your app's website, you can skip the authorization process and go straight to making regular API calls.
-See: [API documentation](http://dropbox.github.io/dropbox-sdk-php/api-docs/v1.0.x/).
+See: [API documentation](http://dropbox.github.io/dropbox-sdk-php/api-docs/v1.1.x/).

 ### Command-Line Example